andrasq/node-qmock/Readme.md

 Change Log
 ----------

+- 0.7.0 - breaking: fix mockHttpServer buildUrl and .when to build and test the same url nodejs does.
+          This means `uri.pathmame` is now ignored, which might break tests that depended on it.
 - 0.6.6 - allow falsy timers to clearTimeout et al
 - 0.6.5 - stub `req.setTimeout`, intercept `request` even when called as a bare function
 - 0.6.4 - also test with node-v8, experimental server.throw action, match POST:, DEL: etc qualified urls or pathnames,